-I also wish to extend my sincere thanks to my fellow board members, our shareholders and the many stakeholders - our employees, shareholders, customers, partners, suppliers, governments and communities, whom without their continued support we could not have progressed as well as we have.
+Sincere appreciation also goes to our shareholders and the many stakeholders - our employees, customers, partners, suppliers, governments, and communities, whom without their continued encouragement we could not have progressed as well as we have.

 A heartfelt thank you for your unwavering support.